How I Learned to Stop Worrying and Love the Search Bar

 Technologically, we built Tooso “back-end first”: it was always our plan to build a SaaS product and all SaaS products start from APIs.
 However, philosophically we built Tooso starting from a “front-end dream”, i.e. give people an awesome search experience leveraging the latest A.I. and machine learning tools.

-In particular, we always loved the idea of using the search bar as our one-click tool to fulfill our needs; with Tooso you can now use it also to refine your shopping journey.
+In particular, we always loved the idea of using the search bar as our one-click tool to fulfill our needs; either because end user could express articulated needs (‘elegant high heel shoes’) and expect the search engine to understand them immediately; or because the search engine can anticipate our needs and help us to refine your shopping journey.

-For example (using the ‘suits’ scenario introduced above), the bar can overlay a small message asking you to specify a property that we believe will help you:
+For example (using the ‘suits’ scenario introduced above), the bar can help us self-generating search autosuggestions of increasing complexity.

 How is that an improvement over other discovery processes?